 - Go to Tools -> Control Center - Network Services

-- Restart the CDR Repository Manager.
+- On the Publisher, restart the CDR Repository Manager.
 Wait for the service to return to Running status, then proceed.

-- Restart the Cisco CDR Agent.
+- On the Publisher, restart the Cisco CDR Agent.
 Wait for the service to return to Running status, then proceed.

 - On each of your CUCM Subscriber nodes, restart the Cisco CDR Agent.
 Wait for the service to return to Running status, then proceed to the next node.